zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

     *  `@ComponentScan({"com.ca.mfaas.enable", "com.ca.mfaas.product"})`

-        Makes an API documentation endpoint visible within the Spring context.
+        This annotation makes an API documentation endpoint visible within the Spring context.
     *  `@EnableApiDiscovery`

-        Exposes your Swagger (OpenAPI) documentation in the Zowe ecosystem to make your micro service discoverable in the Zowe ecosystem.
+        This annotation exposes your Swagger (OpenAPI) documentation in the Zowe ecosystem to make your micro service discoverable in the Zowe ecosystem.

-        **Note:** The @EnableApiDiscovery annotation uses the Spring Fox library.
+        **Note:** The `@EnableApiDiscovery` annotation uses the Spring Fox library.
 If your service uses the library already, some fine tuning may be necessary.

     **Example:**